svanegas/musicmixer/README.md

 The project was mainly developed using the [libsndfile] library by [Erik de Castro Lopo].
 With this C library we read and write files containing sampled audio data.

-The application is composed by two files: a C file from which the library functions are invoked and an Assembly file which is used to call the methods developed in C.
+The application is composed by two files: a *C* file from which the library functions are invoked and an *Assembly* file which is used to call the methods developed in *C*.
 The core logic, consisting in mixing two MP3 audio files and writing the result in a new one, was implemented in Assembly language. **MMX** instructions were used to reduce the processing time, because they allow to execute multiple additions at the same time.

 Due to the fact the library wasn't compatible with MP3 audio files, the program converts the input files to WAV format using [ffmpeg] library at the beginning and it does the inverse process at the end of the execution.